formkiq/formkiq-client-sdk-python/docs/RulesetsApi.md

 Add New Rule

-Creates a new rule; ONLY available with FormKiQ Enterprise
+Creates a new rule; available as an Add-On Module

 ### Example